My rating: 4 of 5 stars

 …a book that has opened with motion and light and a clear ringing becomes within a few pages gravity bound with the author’s good intentions–one must always be wary of good intentions.
 Just as do children, books suffer from pedantry, and “Art and Lies,” wanting to cover all the issues of our age, from ecological devastation, rampant corruption, dysfunctional families, homophobia, abortion, incest and more begins to preach.
 So that although the book’s structure is mutable and porous, it manages to be both opaque and tedious, and this from a writer of great capacity whose custom it is to juggle with fire.

-But when Winterson writes about Handel and Picasso, her prose becomes inventive and precise.
+When Winterson writes about Handel and Picasso, though, her prose becomes inventive and precise.
 It takes a true and a bold narrative gift to imagine the novel’s final section, in which we revisit with Handel his childhood romance with an older Cardinal who castrated him.
-This long and disturbing passage will have conservatives, feminists, and many if not most others hurling the book across the room (it did not bring a smile to my face either!), because Winterson, in her nostalgia for the aesthetic past, tells the terrible story without moral judgment; its outlandishness becomes plausible, its outrageousness delicate, as Winterson submerges herself and us in true otherness—not the fashionable otherness of commercial multiculturalism, in which self and other shop together, but the true otherness that even the most open-minded will want to denounce as mere barbarism.
+This long and disturbing passage will have conservatives, feminists, and many if not most others hurling the book across the room, because Winterson, in her nostalgia for the aesthetic past, tells the terrible story without moral judgment; its outlandishness becomes plausible, its outrageousness delicate, as Winterson submerges herself and us in true otherness—not the fashionable otherness of commercial multiculturalism, in which self and other shop together, but the true otherness that even the most open-minded will want to denounce as mere barbarism.
 And maybe it is.
-But when Handel’s family finds out what has been going on and decisively ends his relationship with the Cardinal, the novel shockingly invites us to wonder, “Which cut did the harm?
+When Handel’s family finds out what has been going on and decisively ends his relationship with the Cardinal, the novel shockingly invites us to wonder, “Which cut did the harm?
 His or theirs?”
 What is worse—the mutilations of art and sex or the mutilations of a society hostile both to art and sex?
-That strikes me as a real question, a question you could spend your whole life trying to answer, and not a rhetorical one—which is what I mean when I say I want novels that deal with genuinely intractable and tragic quandaries rather than giving easy answers in the name of right-thinking.
+That is a real question, a question you could spend your whole life trying to answer, and not a rhetorical one—we should all want novels that deal with genuinely intractable and tragic quandaries rather than giving easy answers in the name of right-thinking.

-It occurs to me that another novel was published around the same time in the U.K. that was similarly experimental and similarly ill-received: Kazuo Ishiguro’s The Unconsoled.
+Another novel published around the same time in the U.K. was similarly experimental and similarly ill-received: Kazuo Ishiguro’s The Unconsoled.
 Ishiguro’s novel is as bold as Winterson’s, and as complicatedly involved with the modernist tradition (though Ishiguro’s agon is with Dostoevsky and Kafka, whereas Winterson’s is with Woolf and Eliot).
-But The Unconsoled, as befits its title, totally undermines any Romantic ambition on the part of the artist to redeem society.
+But The Unconsoled, as befits its title, totally undermines any Romantic ambition for the artist to redeem society.
 Ishiguro’s artist cannot even redeem himself—but for all that, the novel says, art is worthwhile, a deep and private pleasure.
 These are two novels to read together, in dialogue with each other.
 They also illustrate the importance of going back to work that has been too hastily dismissed.
 When the fog of the present lifts in the future, the supposed masterpieces of the moment may be revealed as flimsy cardboard, while some of those books derogated by their first readers will stand out as figures of depth and substance.

-In conclusion, it is time to look past the vagaries of Winterson’s reputation and even the datedness of this novel’s packaging—the cover of the edition I read looks (charmingly) like a 1990s cover for an alternative CD—and read this enchanting, disquieting, and exasperating novel.
-Not all of its risks are rewarded, but, as they say, better the interesting failure than the boring success.
+We should look past the vagaries of Winterson’s reputation and even the datedness of this novel’s packaging—the cover of the edition I read looks (charmingly) like a 1990s cover for an alternative CD—and read this enchanting, disquieting, and exasperating novel.
+Not all of its risks are rewarded, but they wouldn’t be risks if they were.